msminhas93/CompactCNN/README.md

 Requirements:
 keras,tensorflow,opencv,matplotlib,os,numpy

-To run the code use `python main.py`
+To run the code use `python ./ccnn_pytorch/main.py` or `python ./ccnn_keras/main.py`

+To create DAGM dataset in the form required for this repository run the following command.

+python DAGM_data_prep.py "dataset directory path where you want the folders to be created" "DAGM folder path"

+For example:  python DAGM_data_prep.py "/john/doe/datasets" "john/doe/DAGM"

 I've included the images folder in the repository as well the weights of the trained models.